Battle of Khe Sanh: Border battles

 During the second half of 1967, the North Vietnamese instigated a series of actions in the border regions of South Vietnam.
 All of the attacks were conducted by regimental-size PAVN/VC units, but unlike most of the previous usual hit-and-run tactics, they were sustained and bloody affairs.

 In early October, the PAVN had intensified battalion-sized ground probes and sustained artillery fire against Con Thien, a hilltop stronghold in the center of the Marines' defensive line south of the DMZ, in northern Quảng Trị Province.
 Mortar rounds, artillery shells, and 122 mm rockets fell randomly but incessantly upon the base.
 The September bombardments ranged from 100 to 150 rounds per day, with a maximum on 25 September of 1,190 rounds.

 Westmoreland responded by launching Operation Neutralize, an aerial and naval bombardment campaign designed to break the siege.
-For seven weeks, American aircraft dropped from 35,000 to 40,000 tons of bombs in nearly 4,000 airstrikes.
+For seven weeks, American aircraft dropped between 35,000 and 40,000 tons of bombs in nearly 4,000 airstrikes.

 On 27 October, a PAVN regiment attacked an Army of the Republic of Vietnam (ARVN) battalion at Song Be, capital of Phước Long Province.
 The PAVN fought for several days, took casualties, and fell back.
 Two days later, the PAVN 273rd Regiment attacked a Special Forces camp near the border town of Loc Ninh, in Bình Long Province.
 Troops of the US 1st Infantry Division were able to respond quickly.
 After a ten-day battle, the attackers were pushed back into Cambodia.
 At least 852 PAVN soldiers were killed during the action, as opposed to 50 American and South Vietnamese.

 The heaviest action took place near Dak To, in the Central Highlands province of Kon Tum.
 The presence of the PAVN 1st Division prompted a 22-day battle there and had some of the most intense close-quarters fighting of the entire conflict.
 US intelligence estimated between 1,200 and 1,600 PAVN troops were killed, and 362 members of the US 4th Infantry Division, the 173rd Airborne Brigade, and ARVN Airborne elements were killed in action, but three of the four battalions of the 4th Infantry and the entire 173rd were rendered combat-ineffective during the battle.

 American intelligence analysts were quite baffled by the series of enemy actions.
 No logic was apparent to them behind the sustained PAVN/VC offensives other than to inflict casualties on the allied forces.
 That was accomplished, but the casualties absorbed by the North Vietnamese seemed to negate any direct gains they might have obtained.
 The border battles, however, had two significant consequences, which were unappreciated at the time.
 They fixed the attention of the American command on the border regions, and they drew American and ARVN forces away from the coastal lowlands and cities in preparation for the Tet Offensive.